ericleeevans/cassandra-migration/README.md

   [... and so on...]
 ~~~

-By providing these CQL scripts as well as the `UsersCassandraSchema` object, the 1.6.0 release of "com.fooble.bar" could provide code (i.e., in a "migrate" script, or at initialization, or etc.) that automatically executes the required migration.
+By providing these CQL scripts as well as the `UsersCassandraSchema` object, the 1.6.0 release of the "com.fooble.bar" package could include Scala code that automatically performs the required migration.
+This code could be executed from a "migrate" script, or during initialization, or etc.

 For example: